dmolina79/etherscan-portal/README.md

-lists Address Information from loaded data in MongoDB *GET /api/transactions/:address lists Transaction Information for provided address from MongoDB (possible query params: ?startBlock and endBlock, both need to be a number and filter the transactions according to the values )
+lists Address Information from loaded data in MongoDB *GET /api/transactions/:address lists Transaction Information for provided address from MongoDB (possible query params: ?startBlock and endBlock, both need to be a number and filter the transactions according to the values.
+Example:
+/api/transactions/0x0001?startBlock=31&endBlock=48
+ )

 ## Demo Site